FranzZemen/re-data-type/ts-src/wiki.md

 - Through top level Options
 - Inline

-#### Registering the Custom Data Types Programmatically
+#### Registering the Custom ReDataType Types Programmatically

-To register the Custom Data Types Programmatically, you will need to invoke the DataTypeFactory.
+To register the Custom ReDataType Types Programmatically, you will need to invoke the DataTypeFactory.
 For now we'll just worry about the registration method - you can read more about this factory [here](DataTypeFactory).

 The method to invoke is: